-Introduce yourself to our readers, let them know your name and where you’re from?
+Introduce yourself to our readers, let them know your name and where you’re from.

-How long have you been recording music?
+How long have you been doing music?

 What or who influences your music?

 Honestly I get my motivation from stand up comedy.
 I’ve always found it so amazing that when done right, you could captivate an entire crowd.
 Make people forget that they are in an unfamiliar space, with unfamiliar people, and still feel comfortable enough to laugh hysterically.
 Stand up comedy is a genre where you could use just your knowledge.
 What you know and what you think.
 And still have people moved by what you have to say.
 It’s very thought provoking and I’ve always admired that.
 Dave Chappelle is probably my favorite comedian.
 His mentality of saying what other people are afraid to say and not give a single fuck is where I draw my inspiration from.

 Have you ever released an album, EP, or mixtape?